techanvil/chrysalis/README.md

+### Notes

-## NPM link to build with Zenhub Dependency Graph
+This currently requires the use of `npm link` in order to build with the Zenhub Dependency Graph integrated.

 ```sh
 npm link [path to]/zenhub-dependency-graph